 A perforated bowel is a serious medical emergency.
 While we recognize that there are many natural causes for a bowel perforation, there are also times when a doctor or surgeon’s negligence causes a hole to form.

-When you need a Philadelphia bowel perforation or ruptured bowel attorney, you can count on The Weitz Firm to be by your side throughout the entire process.
+When you need a Philadelphia bowel perforation or ruptured bowel attorney, you can count on The Weitz Firm, LLC to be by your side throughout the entire process.

 Symptoms of bowel perforations include severe stomach pain, chills, fever, nausea, vomiting, fatigue, shortness of breath, dizziness.
 If left untreated, it can lead to sepsis and death.

-There are a battery of tests that doctors can perform to determine if someone has a ruptured bowel.
+There is a battery of tests that doctors can perform to determine if someone has a ruptured bowel.

 When you are being operated on, very sharp instruments are involved.
 Usually, the surgeon who is working on you is highly skilled and gets the job done with no problems.
 There are times, though, when surgical errors lead to a perforated bowel.

 If a surgeon is operating on your intestines or other organs close by, there is always a possibility they will hit the bowel.
 When this happens they usually realize the problem and correct it immediately.